Video report by ITV News Scotland Correspondent Peter Smith

 Which is, of course, true.

-An extra £35 billion a year is pledged for the NHS in England by 2023/24 - that’s more than any of the other main parties are promising and almost £7 billion a year more than the Conservatives.
+An extra £35 billion a year is pledged for the by 2023/24 - that’s more than any of the other main parties are promising and almost £7 billion a year more than the Conservatives.
 Although it’s not clear where the SNP intends to get this additional funding from.

 These are expensive commitments.